towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/DrawDots3DDemo.markdown

 # Optional parameter:

-'stereoMode' if set to a non\-zero value, will render at lest the 2nd demo in a binocular stereo presentation mode, using the method specified in the 'stereoMode' flag.
+'stereoMode' if set to a non-zero value, will render at lest the 2nd demo in a binocular stereo presentation mode, using the method specified in the 'stereoMode' flag.
 See for example ImagingStereoDemo for available modes.

-'multiSample' if set to a non\-zero value will enable multi\-sample anti\-aliasing.
+'multiSample' if set to a non-zero value will enable multi-sample anti-aliasing.
 This however usually doesn't give good results with smoothed 3D dots.